privacyguides/privacyguides.org/docs/android.md

 <div class="admonition note" markdown>
 <p class="admonition-title">F-Droid Basic</p>

 In some rare cases, the developer of an app will only distribute it through F-Droid ([Gadgetbridge](https://gadgetbridge.org) is one example of this).
 If you really need an app like that, we recommend using the newer [F-Droid Basic](https://f-droid.org/en/packages/org.fdroid.basic) client instead of the original F-Droid app to obtain it.
-F-Droid Basic supports automatic background updates without privileged extension or root, and has a reduced feature set (limiting attack surface).
+F-Droid Basic has a reduced feature set (limiting attack surface) and targets a [higher API level](https://developer.android.com/google/play/requirements/target-sdk#why-target) (taking advantage of security improvements brought on by new Android versions).

 </div>